apache/airflow/docs/apache-airflow/logging-monitoring/callbacks.rst

 Callback Types
 --------------

-There are four types of task events that can trigger a callback:
+There are five types of task events that can trigger a callback:

 =========================================== ================================================================
 Name                                        Description